 Multiple plant communities occur within the reference state and the vegetation in each community differs in large part due to fire.
-When the reference state vegetation burns, the post-fire plant community is dominantly ericaceous shrubs, dwarf birch, graminoids, and mosses.
+When the reference state vegetation burns, the post-fire plant community is dominantly ericaceous shrubs, graminoids, and mosses.
 With time and lack of another fire event, the post-fire vegetation goes through multiple stages of succession.
 For this site, the reference plant community is the most stable with the longest time since the vegetation was burned.
-This community is typically characterized as open needleleaf forest (Viereck et al. 1992) with black spruce as the dominant tree.
+This community is typically characterized as dwarf tree scrub woodland (Viereck et al. 1992) with black spruce the dominant tree.
 For this ecological site to progress from the earliest stages of post-fire succession to the oldest stages of succession, data suggest that 70-100 years or more must elapse without another fire event (Johnstone et al. 2010a).

-The reference plant community understory commonly has Labrador tea, bog Labrador tea, dwarf birch, lingonberry, bog blueberry, tussock cottongrass, Bigelow's sedge, cloudberry, various reindeer lichen, curled snow lichen, Sphagnum, splendid feathermoss, and Schreber's big redstem moss.
-Tree cover is primarily split between the stunted tree (greater than 50 years of age and less than 15 feet) and medium tree (between 15 and 40 feet) strata.
-The understory vegetative strata that characterize this community are low shrubs (between 8 and 36 inches), medium graminoids (between 4 and 24 inches), mosses, and lichens.
+The reference plant community understory commonly has marsh Labrador tea, bog blueberry, small cranberry, lingonberry, tussock cottongrass, cloudberry, various reindeer lichen, curled snow lichen, and various Sphagnum.
+Tree cover primarily occurs in the stunted tree stratum (greater than 50 years of age and less than 15 feet).
+The understory vegetative strata that characterize this community are low shrubs (between 8 and 36 inches), mosses, and lichens.